-"Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Services that are covered for you What you must pay when you get these services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Prior authorization may be required.
 Note: Because there are no community mental health centers in our network, we cover partial hospitalization only as a hospital outpatient service.

-Physician/Practitioner services, including doctor's office visits

-Covered services include:

-- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including: preventive screening, consultation, diagnosis, and treatment by your PCP - You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Call your PCP to set up a telehealth appointment.
-Your PCP may provide services online or via phone. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare.
+Physician/Practitioner services, including doctor's PCP office visits: office visits Covered services include: There is no coinsurance, copayment, or deductible for Medicare-covered Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location primary care physician services, except specialized outpatient diagnostic tests and Part B drugs, during an office or telehealth visit. • Consultation, diagnosis, and treatment by a specialist There is no coinsurance, copayment, • Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need or deductible to see a physician assistant, nurse practitioner, or other provider in your PCP's office. medical treatment Certain telehealth services, including: preventive screening, consultation, diagnosis, and treatment by There is no coinsurance, copayment, or deductible for telehealth services. your PCP Specialist office visits: • You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
+You pay a \$30 copayment per office visit for Medicare-covered specialist services, except specialized outpatient diagnostic tests and Part B drugs, during an office or telehealth visit.
+Call your PCP to set up a telehealth appointment.
+Your PCP may provide services online or via Prior authorization may be required for some services. phone.
+Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other You pay a \$30 copayment per office or telehealth visit to see a physician assistant, nurse practitioner, or other provider in a specialist's office. places approved by Medicare.
+Prior authorization may be required for some services.